cscorley/dissertation/chapters/2_related/1_tr_general.md

 ##### Discounted Cumulative Gain (DCG)

-Discounted Cumulative Gain is an intuitive measure based on the assumptions that highly relevant documents are more useful than marginally relevant documents and that relevant documents with bad rank is not useful to the user [@Jaervelin-Kekaelaeinen_2002].
+Discounted Cumulative Gain is a measure based on the assumptions that highly relevant documents are more useful than marginally relevant documents and that relevant documents with bad rank is not useful to the user [@Jaervelin-Kekaelaeinen_2002].
 Essentially, it penalizes, or discounts, when relevant documents are not highly ranked.